 Individuals should consider the following prior to entering District and Magistrate Courthouses in the Eleventh Judicial District:

-Every person entering a courthouse must wear a mask, submit to and pass a temperature screening and truthfully answer eight (10) questions below (revised 03-11-21).
+Every person entering a courtroom or jury assembly areas must wear a mask and truthfully answer screening questions (revised 04/25/22).
 Anyone who has a temperature of 100.4 or above will not be permitted to enter the courthouse.

 - Have you been asked by the New Mexico Department of Health to self-quarantine because of COVID-19 and are you still within the quarantine period?